apache/nuttx/configs/nucleo-l476rg/README.txt

        Pin 20 GND
        Pin 8  U5V

-  f411-nsh
+  nxdemo
   --------
-    This configuration is the same as the f401-nsh configuration, except that it is configured to support the Nucleo-F411RE.
+    This is an NSH configuration that enables the NX graphics demo at apps/examples/nxdemo.
+It uses the PCD8544 display on SPI1.